Glasgow combats high addiction numbers, recovery counseling added

 “It’s one big family,” Vibbert said about Fuller Life Counseling Partners.
 “It’s not just one-on-one, it’s all for one.
 I feel like if it helped me, why can I go back and do what they’re doing and help others?”

-Barren County Judge-Executive Michael Hale agreed that addiction resources in Glasgow are long overdue and much needed.
+Barren County Judge-Executive Micheal Hale agreed that addiction resources in Glasgow are long overdue and much needed.

 “The long term effects [of expanding] is getting people the help that they need, helping them be that productive citizen in our community, filling jobs in our community and for those folks to feel like that they have a purpose in life,” Hale said.